ssvassiliev/Basics_of_Computers/_episodes/01-Introduction.md

     - The unit of digital information that typically contain eight bits.
 - CUDA
     - *Compute Unified Device Architecture*; a platform and programming model for general-purpose computing on graphics processors developed by NVIDIA.
-- Device driver
+- Device Driver
     - A software program that controls a specific hardware device attached to a computer.
 By using drivers, operating systems and other computer programs can control hardware devices without knowing their specific details.
+- Distribution
+    - complete operating system that includes the kernel, system libraries, utilities application software, and a package management system.
 - GUI
     - *Graphical User Interface*; an interface that utilizes visual elements such as icons, buttons, or menus to interact with users.
 - HDD
     - *Hard Disk Drive*; data storage device storing data on spinning magnetic disks.
 - IOPS
     - *Input/output Operatons Per Second*; unit of measurement showing how many read/write operations a storage device can perform per second.
-- Linux Distribution
+- Kernel
-    - complete operating system that includes the kernel, system libraries, utilities application software, and a package management system.
+    - the core component of an operating system that interacts closest with hardware and manages all processes.
 - Operating system
     - A collection of programs that serve as the interface between computer hardware and you.
 The operating system controls the computer's tasks and manages system resources.
+- Package
+    - a collection of executable programs, libraries, and data, along with instructions for istalling and configuring the software.
+- Package manager
+    - software installed in the operating system that downloads, installs, and maintains various software packages you choose to install as well as all other packages.
 - Permissions
     - File system attiributes that specify who can read, write, and execute a file or directorty.
 - Platform